cgeneske/CyberArkEPMLCDLifecycle/README.md

 2. Add the script's executing context to the Access Control List (ACL) and grant "Read" permissions

-For general information on the CyberArk Central Credential Provider (CCP), please refer to CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/The-Central%20-Credential-Provider.htm
+For general information on the CyberArk Central Credential Provider (CCP), please refer to CyberArk's official documentation [here](https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/The-Central%20-Credential-Provider.htm)

-For guidance on configuring CCP for OS User authentication, see CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#ConfigureWindowsDomainAuthentication
+For guidance on configuring CCP for OS User authentication, see CyberArk's official documentation [here](https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#ConfigureWindowsDomainAuthentication)

-For guidance on configuring CCP for Certificate authentication, see CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#SecurecommunicationbetweenapplicationsandtheCentralCredentialProvider
+For guidance on configuring CCP for Certificate authentication, see CyberArk's official documentation [here](https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#SecurecommunicationbetweenapplicationsandtheCentralCredentialProvider)

 ## Running via Scheduled Task (Non-Interactively)
 In general, the setup of a scheduled task to run this utility on a periodic basis (time based trigger) is very straight forward.
 The options for the user that is assigned to run this scheduled task depends on whether the Windows Credential Manager or CyberArk PAM (CCP) is used as the store for the PAM and API credentials.